nass15456/CTFs/N0PSctf/Jojo Chat 2.md

 ```

-I started by checking if i can bypass the regex but it didnt work for me, so the solution seems to be about the hash, as i know brute force a hash or decode it is not possible and the only thing i knew from CTFs proof of works we can bruteforce a preimage starting with specific prefix to get hash wich ends with 4 hexadecimal digits similar to a taret hash
+I started by checking if i can bypass the regex but it didnt work for me, so the solution seems to be about the hash, as i know brute force a hash or decode it is not possible and the only thing i knew from CTFs proof of works we can bruteforce a preimage starting with specific prefix to get hash wich ends with 4 hexadecimal digits similar to a target hash

 After reseachs i found this github repo [link for hhash extender](https://github.com/iagox86/hash_extender) and from it's descreption it's interesting this is exactly what we want: